Frequently Asked Questions

 New to Baseball or just in need of some more information.
 Please check below for some of the most commonly asked questions.
 If your answer is not below please feel free to email us and we will get back to you as soon as possible.

-For our younger players aged 10 and under all that is required is a baseball glove and a good pair of running shoes.
-FHLL provides bats and batting helmets.
-For our older players, 11 and over, a baseball glove and protective cup or jill are mandatory, baseball cleats are recommended for our older players as well.
-While FHLL does provide a couple team bats and batting helmets many players find it worthwhile to have their own batting helmet and bat.
-Please read the 2018 new bat regulations before purchasing a bat.
+For our younger players, aged 7 and under playing Instructional level, all that is required is a baseball glove, batting helmet and a good pair of running shoes.
+FHLL provides bats.
+For our older players, 8 and over, a baseball glove, batting helmet and protective cup or jill are mandatory, baseball cleats are recommended for our older players as well.
+While FHLL does provide a couple team bats many players find it worthwhile to have their own bat.

 FHLL wants to make sure that playing baseball is fun for everyone.
-Therefore, we will try and honour up to 2 friend requests per player in our lower leagues.
+Therefore, we will try and honour one friend request per player in our lower leagues.
 Priority will be given to siblings and then players that have both listed each other as a friend request.
 However, player rankings and team placement processes can take precedence over friend requests, and therefore we can not guarantee all friend requests can be honoured.

 Once registration is closed an evaluation schedule will be made up for Minors, Majors/Nationals and Intermediate/Junior players.
 Players will be informed of their evaluation dates.
 Players are evaluated on hitting, pitching and fielding skills.
-Players are then placed on teams based on their evaluation scores and the requirements of each team.
+Players are then placed on teams based on their evaluation scores and the requirements of each team and the association.

 Evaluations commence once registration is closed and are targeted to be done by early April.